Starbar: History

 In Canada and Germany, Wunderbar is a Cadbury Adams product marketed under the license of Cadbury UK Limited.
-It is also available in a package of "minis" and in a 12 g size for Halloween.
+It is also available in a package of "minis" and in a 12 g (½ oz) size for Halloween.

 Since January 2012, Starbars have been available in the Nordic countries, manufactured by Marabou Sweden (owned by Mondelēz International which also owns Cadbury).

 Starbar was introduced to Australia in November 2012 (made in Ireland); however, it is no longer available and no longer listed on the Cadbury Australia website.